bradleyrturner/bradrturner.github.io/_pages/teaching.md

 ## MIT Sloan School of Management

 **Teaching Assistant** · 2020 – 2025
-Courses in strategy, leadership, and research design.
-Served as TA for Sloan's EMBA Hackathon for three years, presenting to and mentoring executive MBA students.
+- Courses in strategy, leadership, and entrepreneurship.
+- Served as TA for Sloan's EMBA Hackathon for three years, presenting to and mentoring Executive MBA students.

 ## Syracuse University

-**Course Designer and Instructor** · 2019 - 2020
+**Instructor** · 2019 - 2020
-Designed and taught an undergraduate elective at my alma mater.
+- Designed and taught an undergraduate elective for the Renée Crown University Honors Program.

 ---